Frederikssund/Alternativ-QGIS-installation/Readme - english.md

 During a normal installation Qgis is stored at different locations on the PC:

 - Programs are placed in a program folder, for example.
 "C:\\Program Files\\QGIS Lyon" for QGIS ver.
 2.12.
 This program folder contains the main program, dll's and possibly a number of external programs such as GRASS, SAGA, ORFEUS like.
 The directory contains no setup parameters or user-specific data.
 Program folder location depends on the installation method (If you do not know the different installation methods, you can study the QGIS.ORG web site for downloading the program: [http://qgis.org/en/site/forusers/download.html] (http://qgis.org/en/site/forusers/download.html))
 - A folder ".qgis2", usually placed in the user's home directory, eg. "C:\\Users\\bvtho\\.Qgis2" for user "bvtho" of the PC.
-This folder contains folders for temporary data from the "processing", color palettes, templates for project management, as well code for all non- "core" plugins.
+This folder contains folders for temporary data from Processing, color palettes, templates for project management and code for all non-core plugins.
 This folder is personalized for each user.
-- One or more "branches" in the registry, primarily "HKEY_CURRENT_USER\\Software\\QGIS".
+- One or more branches in the registry, primarily "HKEY_CURRENT_USER\\Software\\QGIS".
 Registry contains all the setup parameters for QGIS.

 The goal is to remove Qgis setup parameters from the registry and placing them in a file located in the user folder .qgis2 ( ".qgis2\\QGIS\\QGIS2.ini")